 DIRECTORS are experienced professionals, carefully selected for their judgement, maturity and skill in communicating human relation topics.
 Directors prepare other staff members for their roles in the Anytown experience.
 All activities are planned, approved and supervised by the Directors.

 ADVISORS provide insight into the world beyond high school.
 They offer delegates the wisdom of experience.
-Advisors spend a week away from their careers as teachers, parents, clergy, nurses, business people, law officers and professionals in other fields to join the Anytown staff.
+Advisors spend a week away from their careers as teachers, parents, clergy, nurses, business people, and professionals in other fields to join the Anytown staff.